 Most Sixth Form students will take three subjects through to A-level as well as undertaking a Project Qualification (Level 3 Extended Project Qualification or Level 2 Higher Project Qualification).
 Students may take four subjects at A-level if it is felt to be in their best interests.
-There is also the opportunity to take an AS Level in Core Mathematics for students who are not taking A-level Mathematics but would like to continue with their Maths, perhaps to support other A-levels with considerable mathematical content.
+There is also the opportunity to take Level 3 Certificate in Mathematical Studies (Core Mathematics) for students who are not taking A-level Mathematics but would like to continue with their Maths, perhaps to support other A-levels with considerable mathematical content.
 This would normally be in place of a Project Qualification.
+Students also have the option of taking a Finance Diploma instead of the EPQ.